-Condition No. Condition Action CEMP Ref Status Responsi bility - contain a list of all occasions in the preceding twelve-month period when environmental performance goals have not been achieved, indicating the reason for failure to meet the goals and the action taken to prevent recurrence of that type of incident; - be prepared within twelve months of the commencement of construction, and every twelve months thereafter; - be approved by the Director-General; and - be made available for public inspection.
-B4.3 Prior to the commencement of construction, a suitably qualified and experienced Environmental Representative(s) shall be nominated and approved by the Director-General.
-The Environmental Representative(s) shall be employed for the duration of the construction and the on-going management, mitigation and monitoring associated with the development, excluding direct terminal operation matters subject to the conditions in Schedule C, or as otherwise agreed by the Director-General ER has been nominated for the project Section 7 Closed SICTL B4.4 Prior to the commencement of any dredging, reclamation and construction an Environmental Training Program shall be developed and implemented to establish a framework in which relevant employees will be trained in environmental NSW Government Department of Planning management and the operation of plant and equipment, including pollution control equipment, where relevant.
-Implement appropriate environmental induction training.
-Project ER to review Section 9 Open Contractor B4.5 Within one year of the commencement of construction and every year thereafter for the duration of construction a full independent environmental audit shall be undertaken by a suitably qualified person/team approved by the Director-General.
-Approved independent auditor will be nominated.
-Audit scheduled for September 2014 Section 13 Open SICTL
+Conditi on No. Condition Action FCEMP Ref Status Responsi bility Management Report must: Liaise with SPC - detail compliance with the conditions of this consent; - contain a copy of the Complaints Register (for the preceding twelve-month period, exclusive of personal details) and details of how these complaints were addressed and resolved; - include a comparison of the environmental impacts and performance predicted in the EIS and additional information documents provided to the Department and Commission of Inquiry; - detail results of all environmental monitoring required under the development consent and other approvals, including interpretations and discussion by a suitably qualified person; - contain a list of all occasions in the preceding twelve-month period when environmental performance goals have not been achieved, indicating the reason for failure to meet the goals and the action taken to prevent recurrence of that type of incident; - be prepared within twelve months of the commencement of construction, and every twelve months thereafter; - be approved by the Director-General; and - be made available for public inspection.
+B4.3 Prior to the commencement of construction, a suitably qualified and experienced Environmental Representative(s) shall be nominated and approved by the Director- General.
+The Environmental Representative(s) shall be employed for the duration of the construction and the on-going management, mitigation and monitoring associated with the development, excluding direct terminal operation matters subject to the conditions in Schedule C, or as otherwise agreed by the Director-General ER has been nominated for the project Nil Closed Closed B4.4 Prior to the commencement of any dredging, reclamation and construction an Environmental Training Program shall be developed and implemented to establish a framework in which relevant employees will be trained in environmental NSW Government Department of Planning 24 management and the operation of plant and equipment, including pollution control equipment, where relevant.
+Implement appropriate environmental training Section 9 Open Contractor B4.5 Within one year of the commencement of construction and every year thereafter for the duration of construction a full independent environmental audit shall be undertaken by a suitably qualified person/team approved by the Director-General.
+Auditor nominated at required time Outside FCEMP scope Open SICTL

-SICTL - Sydney International Container Terminals Ltd

-Contractor - Relevant contractor on site undertaking works

-Mott MacDonald - Project Designer
+SICTL - Sydney International Container Terminals Ltd Contractor - Relevant contractor on site undertaking works Aurecon - Project Designer